tigefa4u/gitlabhq/doc/ci/yaml/README.md

 #### Requirements and limitations for using `needs:`

-1. If `needs:` is set to point to a job that is not instantiated because of `only/except` rules or otherwise does not exist, it will act as if no `needs:` keyword was set (see [gitlab-ce#65446](https://gitlab.com/gitlab-org/gitlab-ce/issues/65446)).
+1. If `needs:` is set to point to a job that is not instantiated because of `only/except` rules or otherwise does not exist, the job will not run.
-1. If `needs:` is used with `dependencies:`, `dependencies:` needs to be defined under `needs:`.
+2. If `needs:` is used with `dependencies:`, `dependencies:` needs to be defined under `needs:`.
-1. It is impossible for now to have `needs: []` (empty needs), the job always needs to depend on something, unless this is the job in the first stage (see [gitlab-ce#65504](https://gitlab.com/gitlab-org/gitlab-ce/issues/65504)).
+3. It is impossible for now to have `needs: []` (empty needs), the job always needs to depend on something, unless this is the job in the first stage (see [gitlab-ce#65504](https://gitlab.com/gitlab-org/gitlab-ce/issues/65504)).
-1. If `needs:` refers to a job that is marked as `parallel:`, the current job will depend on all parallel jobs created.
+4. If `needs:` refers to a job that is marked as `parallel:`. the current job will depend on all parallel jobs created.
-1. `needs:` similar to `dependencies:` in that needs to use jobs from prior stages, this means that it is impossible to create circular dependencies or depend on jobs in the current stage (see [gitlab-ce#65505](https://gitlab.com/gitlab-org/gitlab-ce/issues/65505)).
+5. `needs:` is similar to `dependencies:` in that needs to use jobs from prior stages, this means that it is impossible to create circular dependencies or depend on jobs in the current stage (see [gitlab-ce#65505](https://gitlab.com/gitlab-org/gitlab-ce/issues/65505)).
-1. If `needs:` is not defined, the job will run after all jobs from prior stages finished.
-1. The `needs:` behavior is respected only when system-wide feature flag of GitLab is enabled the `ci_dag_support`.
+6. Related to the above, stages must be explicitly defined for all jobs that have the keyword `needs:` or are referred to by one.

 ### `coverage`